 Now that you know which hashtags you can use on different types of posts, we’ll cover specific tips for using hashtags on each platform.

 LinkedIn is a social network aimed at working professionals and job seekers.
-It’s used by coworkers looking to connect with other coworkers, recruiters looking for the right job candidates, and thought leaders to demonstrate their knowledge and expertise.
-Though you can share photos and videos to LinkedIn, users more often use it to share data studies or thought leadership articles, or to connect with others in their industry via LinkedIn groups.
+It’s used by coworkers looking to connect with other coworkers, recruiters looking for the right job candidates, and thought leaders seeking to demonstrate their knowledge and expertise.
+Though you can share photos and videos on LinkedIn, users more often use it to share data analyses, case studies, blog posts, thought leadership articles, or to network with others in their industry via LinkedIn groups.

 - Best Used For: Connecting with other agents for referral opportunities, joining real estate groups to stay up on news, establishing thought leadership and expertise.

 - How Many Hashtags: Like most social networking sites, using too many hashtags on LinkedIn makes your post seem spammy.
 Stick to 3-5 hyper-relevant hashtags for each of your posts.

 - Unique Opportunity: On LinkedIn, you can follow specific hashtags, meaning posts that use those hashtags will show up on your feed even if you aren’t connected with the poster.
-Following hashtags is another great way to stay current on industry trends.
+Following hashtags is another great way to stay current on industry trends or market niches.

-Whereas LinkedIn is almost entirely a professional platform, Twitter is a mix of celebrity accounts, meme pages, industry leaders sharing their work, news and events, and pretty much everything else you can think of.
+While LinkedIn is almost entirely a professional platform, Twitter is a mix of celebrity accounts, meme pages, industry leaders sharing their work, news and events, and pretty much anything else you can think of.
 Among social media platforms, Twitter is often considered the most timely, with users turning to it for up-to-the-minute news, customer service, and updates or announcements.
 While you can also share pictures, videos, and links on Twitter, the actual text that you write can only be 280 characters maximum, counting your hashtags.
 (Note, if you subscribe to Twitter, your character limit increases to 4,000.

 - Best Used For: Staying up to date with real estate news and trends by following big-name publications along with notable names in the industry, sharing timely news and announcements for your brand like new listings, new hires, awards, or rankings..